Does an artist want to hear a song they've done in the past?

-Hearing your own music can also be a real boost for your confidence when you're in a creative rut.
-If you're feeling like you can't sing well or write well in a moment, you may want to refer back to previously completed songs to boost your motivation.
+Hearing your own music can also boost your confidence when you're in a creative rut.
+If you feel like you can't sing well or write well in a moment, you may want to refer back to previously completed songs to boost your motivation.

 Famous singer Charli XCX has a lot of confidence in her portfolio, claiming to only not like listening to one song.
 In an October 2020 interview with Red Bull, she confessed that the one song she regrets is from her 2014 album "Sucker" called "Break the Rules."